stayliv3/gdb-static-cross/README.md

 $ make -j gdbserver GDBSERVER_LIBS="/path/to/libstdc++.a /path/to/libgcc_eh.a"
 ```

+#### FIN

 You will have a statically compiled GDB 7.12 gdbserver for your native OS.
-Read on for the cross-compile stuff.
+Read on for the cross-compile stuff, which is a little more involved but still pretty simple

 ### Use an env script with a pre-built OpenWrt Toolchain